 For growing companies, those are make-or-break numbers.
 That’s why out of all the metrics we follow as a company, I consider employee Net Promoter Score (eNPS) among the most critical.
 Simply, your eNPS is the measure of how likely employees are to recommend your company as a great place to work.

-If you outsource your HR to a professional employer organization (PEO) like some startups do, there’s a chance you don’t even have an HR team to invest in.
-Ask your network for recommendations, and take the time to really vet those early hires given the influence they’ll have over culture.
+When building out that team, ask your network for recommendations and take the time to really vet those early hires given the influence they’ll have over culture.
 Build a team that will prioritize engagement and take the reins on measuring it.

 Change 2: Benefits Go From a “Nice-to-Have” to a Must